alexanderbrown/inkwell/README.md

 >  * Individual lab results e.g. potassium level

 ### `temperature`
 Essentially the same as `number`, but the step increment for the control is set to 0.1.
-The control will still accept additional decimal places, if typed in by the use.
+The data is stored as degrees celsius, but the user can choose to enter data in Fahrenheit, if preferred.
+The control will still accept additional decimal places, if typed in by the user.

 ### `date`
 A date without a specified time
 #### `default` field:
 * Format as `yyyy-MM-dd`
-* Can also specify `'today'` to set to the date the report is started

-TODO: implement 'today'

 > Example uses:
 > * Date of presentation